mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 While aiming for perfection is nice.
 It doesn't happen overnight.
 There is always room for improvement.
 Keep observing between yesterday and today what did you improve?
 What is a new thing you were unable to do before but are able to do it now?

 ## Hold yourself Accountable
 Having a friend to go with is nice.
 Every time there won't be friends to go along with.
 There is also a possibility that friends decide to quit in mid.
 There has to be something more powerful that keeps you going.
 Go and meet people has been a longtime personal mantra.
 You'll find people who share a common interest.
+Show up.